-Next, we consider a modified configuration, which is obtained by taking out the last segment on the right hand side of the previous one.
-Doing so, the segments on the most left and most right have different cross section values.
-At the level of the lattice model, this amounts to having an odd number of sites ($2N-1$).
+Next, we consider a modified configuration, which is obtained by taking out the last segment on the right hand side of the previous one~\cite{shen2020acoustic}.
+Doing so, the segments on the left end and right end have different cross section values.
+At the level of the lattice model, this amounts to having an odd number of sites ($2N-1$) and $B_0=B_N=0$.
 This new configuration is shown in Fig.~\ref{fig2}(a), and corresponds to the Hamiltonian